Bertoid1311/B7094/README.md

 - There's no way to avoid a "cramped" window layout with a single monitor, with windows potentially obscuring other windows.
 A partial remedy for this is that it's possible, from the Control Panel, to de-select (and re-select) windows for display by checking and unchecking the 12 checkboxes corresponding to the windows.
 For the canned demos, the script files normally control when windows are displayed and hidden -- for example, by bringing up the Tape Viewer when a job completes, and then automatically hiding it when you click 'Continue' (on the Scripter window that says
 "Click 'Continue' to dismiss the tape viewer and redisplay the demo list.")
 But if you wanted, for example, to see the whole Operator Console window at the point when a job completes, you could de-select both the Tape Viewer and the Script Dialog windows.
-Then you could re-select one (or both) of those windows and click 'Continue" on the Scripter window to resume the demo suite.
+Then you could re-select one (or both) of those windows and click 'Continue' on the Scripter window to resume the demo suite.

 There are some things that can make the emulator seem to hang, but are just **very** slow: